lzegelstein/projects/reports/DEVELOPMENT.md

 Week 2 (April 17 - 23):
 We were able to import the data, perform data cleaning through our code itself, and load it into a class we constructed called AirTravel.
 In this class, we assigned nodes as Airports, containing IATA 3-letter codes.
 Each of these nodes have a vector of destinations, which we populated by cleaning and importing routes data.
 Finally, our output creates a map of every Airport 3-letter code mapping onto the specific Airport Node.
 We also attempted to implement a DFS algorithm, however this was unsuccessful in performing a node traversal.

+Week 3 (April 24 - May 1):

+Week 4 (May 2 - May 8):
+During this week, Dijkstras was completed.
+It turned out to be significantly harder than we imagined because we were approaching it wrong from the begining.
+After re-watching the 4/26 lecture, we decided to model Dijkstras exactly as seen in lecture and it worked.
+The solution was to create 2 structs, one to keep track of the Path and another one to keep track of each vertex (AirportNode).
+The Path struct kept track of where each edge starts, ends, and the respective edge weight.
+The AirportNode struct keeps track of whether the vertex was visited or not, the total weight, and the airport that is represented by the vertex.
+Trying to stay as close to the in class example as possible, a new testing file was made with less airports and made up latitudes and longitudes found by the distance formula to model vertices and edge weights A through H from the example.